 - Steam for 10 to 15 minutes on medium heat and remove from fire.

-- Keep lid on and let rice sit for 10 to 15 minutes.
+- Keep the lid on and let the rice sit for 10 to 15 minutes.

 - Use a rice paddle to fluff up the rice and serve!

 Rice cultivation has set the rhythm of life for Japanese for over 2,400 years.
 During this time, Japan has produced many ingenious recipes for eating rice in the most delicious ways.
 Today, in fact, many popular traditional Japanese dishes use only especially delicious rice.
-Of course that is because if the rice is bad, then the sushi will also be bad!
+Of course, that is because if the rice is bad, then the sushi will also be bad!
 The main star of the Japanese table has always been rice, so remember to pay particular attention to the rice quality whenever you eat Japanese food.
-You can’t go wrong with Niigata rice!
-Even foreigners outside Japan can notice the quality.
+You can’t go wrong with Niigata Koshihikari rice!

 和定食 Wateishoku Japanese-style set menu

 To make the fresh fish taste even better, only the best rice is used.
 In sushi shops, rice is called “gin shari”.

 “Don” is used to describe a dish consisting of a bowl of rice with a topping.
 Eel, tempura, and cutlets are some of the examples of topping that enhance rice’s flavor and bringing it to a new level.